harshitarav/ML_StudentDropoutRiskPrediction/README.md

 ## Dataset Overview
 - Source: Kaggle
 - Combination of numerical and categorical variables
-- The target variable churn is not balanced. i.e we can see the ratio of yes: no as - 73:27
 - Target Variable:
   - `0` → Stayed
   - `1` → Dropped Out